vaibhavsharma-2000/animind/README.md

 # 🔴 ANIMIND: AI-Powered Anime Discovery
-AniMind is a next-generation anime discovery platform that bridges the gap between Visuals and Data.
-Unlike traditional databases that rely only on text search, AniMind uses Google's Gemini 1.5 Flash AI to "see" art styles and recommend anime based on visual vibes.
+A next-generation discovery platform that bridges the gap between Human Engineering and Artificial Intelligence.

+Conceptually designed as a "Letterboxd for Anime," AniMind goes beyond standard databases by integrating Google Gemini 2.5 Flash to "see" and analyze anime art styles.
+This project is a fusion of my personal knowledge in JavaScript, React, and System Architecture with the raw generative power of AI—creating a seamless experience where users can discover content based on visual "vibes" rather than just text tags.

+Built With: React 18, Vite, Tailwind CSS, Framer Motion, Google Generative AI, AniList GraphQL.

 Built with a high-fidelity Cyberpunk aesthetic, it leverages the AniList API for real-time data and Local Storage for a frictionless, login-free user experience.